Last Updated on November 3, 2023

 Once the body has completed the task of digestion and absorption, which usually concludes around the four-hour mark, it transitions into the catabolic stage.

-This phase of fasting is characterized by a shift in internal fuel sources, as the body must now turn to stored energy to power its functions.
+This stage of fasting is characterized by a shift in internal fuel sources, as the body must now turn to stored energy to power its functions.
 Glycogen, the stored form of glucose found in the liver and muscles, is the body’s go-to reserve.

 During this 4 to 12-hour timeframe, the liver breaks down glycogen into glucose, releasing it into the bloodstream to maintain stable blood sugar levels and energy supply.